CHAPTER 4 CONTINUED ACCRETION PART I

 Thereafter a doublet is formed and it moves off with whatever the total motion is.

 8. A) D hits B. All of A's rotation and linear motion are stopped going to torque.
 C and B's rotation drain into A and are stopped likewise.
 B's linear is stopped likewise.
 All A's motion goes into B's torque.
-C goes off at c and as case #7 hits D. D can’t torque both B and C so rebounds.
-C follows but B follows much faster and re-hits D, treat as an overtaking hit chapter 2.
-C follows and depending on D's speed may or may not re-hit it (NOT FIGURED).
-A is motionless in space.
+When B torques it re-hits C, B and C go off linear in unison by principle 9.

 9. A) Treat as overtaking hit chapter 2.
 All rotation ABC is stopped.
 A and D torque.
 If in torquing A re-hits BC it is torquing both them and D so rebounds with speed of its linear motion plus speed of all the rotational motion that was in ABC.
 BC continue on "together" at their linear speed of c.